-You can also purchase bundles that include individual objects to create numerous combinations of mockup scenes for your own use.
-Type in scene creator or mockup scene generator in the search bar and you will find almost everything from kitchenware, interior decor, holiday-themed objects, and things like stationery items.
+On a website like Creative Market or Etsy, type in scene creator or mockup scene generator in the search bar and you will find almost everything from kitchenware, interior decor, holiday-themed objects, and things like stationery items.
 It’s better to purchase them in bundles though than buying each object separately.